u-stone/SceneTree/doc/design_document.md

 -   **Root Node**: A `std::shared_ptr<SceneNode>` acts as the root of the tree/sub-graph.
 -   **Fast Node Lookup**: `std::unordered_map<ObjectId, SceneNode*> m_node_lookup;`.
 This map provides average O(1) time complexity for finding any node in the tree by its unique `ObjectId`.
 The map stores raw pointers for performance, assuming the `SceneTree` itself manages the lifetime of its nodes through the `m_root`'s ownership of all its children.
+-   **Batching System**: When enabled, property changes (like name or status) are queued.
+The `update(deltaTime)` method processes these "dirty" nodes in a single pass, minimizing the overhead of updating internal lookup maps.
 -   **Name-based Lookup**: `std::unordered_map<std::string, std::vector<SceneNode*>> m_name_lookup;`.
     -   **Global Lookup**: Provides O(1) access to all nodes with a specific name.
 Supports duplicate names by storing a vector of pointers.
     -   **Scoped Lookup**: Finds nodes by name within a specific subtree.
-Instead of traversing the subtree (O(N)), it retrieves all nodes with the target name from the global map and checks if they are descendants of the start node (Ancestry Check).
+It retrieves candidates from the global map and performs an optimized **Ancestry Check** using an iterative BFS with a visited set to handle deep trees and DAGs efficiently.
     -   **Hierarchical Lookup**: Delegates to `SceneNode`'s recursive search for DFS-based lookups (`findFirstChildNodeByName`).

 -   **Tag-based Lookup**: `std::unordered_map<std::string, std::vector<SceneNode*>> m_tag_lookup;`.
     -   Provides O(1) access to groups of nodes categorized by functional tags (e.g., "Enemy", "Interactable", "Checkpoint").
     -   Essential for script systems to efficiently query sets of objects without traversing the hierarchy or relying on unique names.

 -   **Attach/Detach Algorithm**:
     -   `attach(parentNode, childTree)`: